 Active fishermen argued they had made large investments in this fishery, in the form of the minimum shares required to go fishing, vessels, vehicles and fishing gear capable of handling the fishing conditions and distances required to access this fishery.
-Their view was that if the existing active fishers don't get their current share of the catch in the allocation, it's not going to be caught at all in the future because there is not enough money in the fishery for them to buy the necessary quota to get back to their current levels of catch.
+Their view was that if the existing active fishers do not get their current share of the catch in the allocation, it's not going to be caught at all in the future because there is not enough money in the fishery for them to buy the necessary quota to get back to their current levels of recorded landings.
 Although not quantified, this would have potential flow on impacts to local and regional economies including fish co-operatives, retail food service outlets, service industries and tourism.

-In their final report in 2015 the SARC reached the conclusion that for several species in some share classes (including the Ocean Trap and Line Fishery - Line East Fishery) the reform program and exit grant would be unable to deal with the level of distortion in those share classes.
+In their final report in 2015 the SARC reached the conclusion that for several species in some share classes (including the Ocean Trawl Fishery) the reform program and exit grant would be unable to deal with the level of distortion in those share classes.
 The SARC concluded that 'an equal allocation based on existing access shares would place an unacceptably high financial impact on a relatively small number of active operators fishing businesses who currently account for a high proportion of the catch of those species'.

 Equal allocation among participants can be used, typically where fishing history (recorded landings and effort) is more or less equal among participants and where all participants agree (Lynham, 2012).
 Lynham (2012) identified that equal allocation is a de-facto form of historical recorded landings and effort information, since the approach is typically adopted when historical recorded landings and effort is more or less equal across participants.
 While it can be considered counter-intuitive, equal allocation of a resource among participants is not necessarily equitable and this is established in contexts wider than just fisheries (e.g. McDermott et al., 2013; Pullen, 2013).
-Where fishing history is variable between participants, equal allocation potentially causes an arbitrary redistribution of wealth, and voids this principle set out within the IAP's ToR.
+Where fishing history is variable between participants, equal allocation potentially causes an arbitrary redistribution of wealth, and voids this principle set out within the Panel ToR.
 For example, a business that is demonstrably reliant on relatively large recorded landings will be disadvantaged by an equal allocation model.
 At the opposite end, a business with relatively small or nil recorded landings would potentially receive a windfall gain as they would receive an allocation well above any historical recorded landings or effort levels.

 Evidence before the court in a recent NSW hearing did not establish that the issue of Quota Shares has devalued the Access Shares, even though the evidence established that the issue of the Quota Shares (or more accurately the prohibition on a commercial fishing operation from trapping more than the weight allowed pursuant to those Quota Shares) had restricted the business that the plaintiff operated.
 That is not synonymous with denying access to the Region for the purpose of trapping mud crabs.

-The court found that it is clear that property and rights created by legislation are always capable of regulatory change which may have the effect of lessening the value of the property so conferred or altering the rights that attached to it.
-While this case was focussed on allocation of mud crab quota shares, it has relevance for NSW commercial fisheries in general, including this fishery.
+The court found that it is clear that property and rights created by legislation are always capable of regulatory change, which may have the effect of lessening the value of the property so conferred or altering the rights that attached to it.